AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/badges.md

 >
 >Learning Manager does not offer a Badgr account as a part of this integration.
 Learner should create his/her own account and integrate with Learning Manager.

-A Learner must have a Badgr account created before establishing a connection from Prime.
+A Learner must have a Badgr account created before establishing a connection from Learning Manager.

 In the Learner app, in Badges page, there is an option called Configure Badgr.
 If the option is clicked, a dialog will launch, where the status of the connection should be displayed as Connected/Not Connected.